redhat-documentation/modular-docs/README.md

 The build script in this repository execute two builds for each reference:

 * An HTML version using `asciidoctor`.
 This provides a basic build for people who do not have access to `ccutil`.
-* Red Hat Use Only : An epub/PDF/HTML version using `ccutil`.
+* **Red Hat Use Only:** An epub/PDF/HTML version using `ccutil`.
 This build is closer to the Publican build and does better error checking.

 They also provide a link to the resulting guides in the console output.